-Data from Kenyon and other institutions is also available from other sources.
+Data from Kenyon and other institutions are also available from other sources.
 Below is a list of selected data source that you may find useful.

 Consortium of Liberal Arts Colleges (CLAC)

 The Consortium of Liberal Arts Colleges is an organization comprising many of the top liberal arts colleges in the United States, chartered to explore and promote the use of information technology in the service of our liberal arts educational missions.

 The Five Colleges of Ohio (OHIO5)